by Todd Walker

 Lay the saplings side by side.
 Tie a Timber Hitch with bank line onto the end of one of your poles.
 Here’s an animation for a tying a Timber Hitch.

-With poles laid flat, wrap three revolutions of cordage.
+With poles laid flat, wrap three revolutions of cordage securing two saplings.
 Use a stick, screw driver, or attachment on your Swiss Army Knife to pull the loops tight.
 Now make three more passes and pull tight again.
 Keep the cord as tight as possible while keeping the poles side by side – don’t allow them to bunch together.

 Next, thread the cordage between the first and second pole below the previous six wraps.
-Pull the cord up and over the top of the six cords.
+These wraps are called frapping.
+Pull the cord up and over the top of the six cord warps.
 Repeat this until you have three revolutions around the six strands running perpendicular to your poles.

 Tighten your cord every third wrap.
 You now have six wraps running horizontally with the poles.
 Tie off the tag on the sixth wrap with a half hitch.